 Norman Ellis’s electrical shop was a well known local establishment for over 40 years.
 It started in the early 1930s in a small stone building on Midland Street and later moved to more modern premises a few yards away on the opposite side of Aberford Road.

 Originally the shop sold and rented radio receivers or “wirelesses” for listening to the B.B.C.
 The business also made money by charging a few pennies to recharge the heavy lead-acid accumulators which were needed to power the radios in the days when many homes in the village were without electricity.

 Norman Ellis was born at Carlton in 1907 and came from a mining background.
 By 1911 his father was working at Water Haigh colliery and had moved his family to live at 13 Claremont Street in Oulton.
 After leaving school Norman too went to the pit and he was working on the screens on the pit top when he married Lucy Ann Wright from Methley Junction in 1932.

 Norman’s interest in radio probably started in the 1920s as he tinkered with a crystal set to pick up early transmissions from the B.B.C. which started broadcasting in 1922.
 Eventually that tinkering led to the idea to open a shop but in the early days there wasn’t enough income so for a number of years he had to stay working at the colliery.

 To keep the business going Norman was helped by his nephew, Harold Booth, who used to look after the shop everyday after school.
-Harold had also developed an interest in radio and he stayed in the business throughout his working life keeping the shop going during the Second World War whilst Norman was away in the R.A.F.
-His father, David Booth, was also a miner who had married Norman’s sister, Edith, and they lived close by on French Street.
+Born in 1920 Harold had also developed an interest in radio and he stayed in the business throughout his working life keeping the shop going during the Second World War whilst Norman was away in the Royal Air Force.
+His father, David Booth, was also a miner at Water Haigh who had married Norman’s older sister, Edith, and they lived close by on French Street.